-We have audited the accompanying consolidated balance sheet of HCI Group, Inc. and Subsidiaries (the "Company") as of December 31, 2012, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2012.
+We have audited the consolidated statements of income, comprehensive income, stockholders' equity, and cash flows of HCI Group, Inc. and Subsidiaries (the "Company") for the year ended December 31, 2012.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.